DeepSenseCA/echofilter/docs/source/usage_guide.rst

    not reliable and should be considered experimental.
 By default, these outputs are disabled.

--  Integration with Echoview was tested for Echoview 10 and 11.
+-  Integration with :term:`Echoview` was tested for Echoview 10 and 11.

 .. raw:: latex